Skarp Technologies: Crowdfunding campaigns

 After being cancelled on Kickstarter, Skarp moved to Indiegogo where they launched a new campaign for their product.
 This was successful, and Skarp were able to raise over $500,000 using Indiegogo's "flexible funding" model, while offering the same shipping date of March 2016.
 Having failed to meet the release date, in July 2016 CENET reported that Skarp Technologies was running behind schedule, but had engaged Will King as chief marketing officer and adviser.
 At the time, the release date was put back to "at least the end of 2016".
 This release date was subsequently missed, and in May 2018 Skarp Technologies reported that the razor was still in development and had not yet entered production.
 As of June 2021 nothing has changed and multiple complaints on the Indiegogo campaign have gone unanswered.
 As of 12/2019 a lawsuit was opened between the partners of Skarp for a breach of contract between Morgan Gustavsson and Paul Binun and is ongoing as of 9/2021.

-Last campaign update on Inidiegogo was 29 March 2022 by Morgan Gustavsson, with an estimated next update Q1 2023.
+Last campaign update on Indiegogo was 29 March 2022 by Morgan Gustavsson, with an estimated next update Q1 2023.

+On February 17, 2023, Morgan Gustavsson filed for Chapter 7 Bankruptcy.